rhomobile/RMS-Testing/auto/feature_def/new_orm_spec_js/README.md

 * make sure that location of your rhodes and rhoconnect-client sources matches settings used in build.yml file

-* Checkout rhodes to branch "neworm_dev"
+* Checkout rhodes to branch "master"

-  $ git checkout git checkout neworm_dev
+  $ git checkout master
-  $ git pull origin neworm_dev
+  $ git pull origin master

 * Edit file "rhoconfig.txt" file to select which implementation to run: set 'use_new_orm = 0' property to run legacy Old ORM code,